papagorgio23/AISports_Chatbot/data/nlu.md

 - That's a lot...
 Have you done well betting?
 - Why should I trust your picks?
 - Do you guys make alot of money?
+- Are you guys good at betting?
+- Oh that’s cool.
+Are you guys good at betting?

 ## intent:sports
 - What sports do you guys bet on?